 Getting more protein isn’t as simplistic as eating more meat.
 While meat can definitely provide high-quality protein for your diet, a lot of it also contains a lot of saturated fats.
 Particularly processed red meats like bacon, sausages, and ham.

-The best sources for complete proteins are lean meats, poultry, eggs, seafood, and fish.
+The best sources of complete proteins are lean meats, poultry, eggs, seafood, and fish.
 Dairy is also a great source so foods like milk, yogurt, and cheese are good sources too.
 Although the latter tend to be higher in fat, so it’s ideal to get the reduced-fat options.

 For vegetarians and vegans, getting complete proteins is a little harder, but not impossible.
 Complete plant-based protein sources include quinoa, soybeans, buckwheat, hempseed, and blue-green algae.
 They don’t contain as much protein as animal sources, but alongside other healthy proteins can make up a good protein intake.

 One of the best sources of protein is eggs.
 Egg whites in particular are a very pure source of protein, with minimal carbohydrates and no fat.
 Skinless chicken or turkey breast is another great source, with low fat.
-Closely followed by fish like tuna or salmon, which have the added benefit of being packed full of omega 3.
+Closely followed by fish like tuna or salmon, which have the added benefit of being packed full of omega-3.

 Overall, balance is key.
 You need to mix up your protein sources to get the best varied and balanced diet that gives you all the nutrients you need.

-Particularly if you’re trying to lose weight or gain muscle mass, getting the right amount of protein from the right sources is so important for your wellbeing.
+Particularly if you’re trying to lose weight or gain muscle mass, getting the right amount of protein from the right sources is so important for your well-being.
 A personal trainer or nutritionist would be the best person to advise you on your individual intake.

 Can You Eat Too Much Protein?